Extinct butterfly to be reintroduced

 A decline in coppicing and maintaining long narrow tracks or rides, as well as a rise in conifer plantations which did not suit the butterfly led to its extinction in England.

-But a project by the RSPB has enabled parts of the forest to be restored to conditions suitable for the chequered skipper.
+But a project by Back from the Brink has enabled parts of the forest to be restored to conditions suitable for the chequered skipper.

 It is hoped the renovated site will provide the habitat the chequered skipper needs to survive.